THE TRAUMA AFTER THE TRAUMA

 This story was taken from the book "Defining Moments: SOS - Stories of Survival" available from Amazon in paperback and Kindle formats.
 Visit the "My Defining Moments" website for more info or to share your own story.

 Warner, M., Torres, A., & Justi, A. (2020).
 Defining Moments: SOS Stories of Survival: Real People Solving Real Problems: The Trauma After the Trauma.
 Defining Moments Press, Inc.

-COMING SOON: Books autographed by Ann Justi.
+Autographed books by Ann Justi now available.
 Click here to inquire.